javadho/lattice-design-compression/README.md

 | ...         | ...         |      ...    |      ...    |      ...    |      ...    |      ...    |
 | Gyroid      | 8.5         |      6.4    |      9.1    |      1.8    |    1068.057 |     14.4929 |
 | Gyroid      | 8.5         |      6.4    |      9.1    |      1.8    |    1068.731 |     14.5004 |

+## Codes Structure

+The dataset was initially analyzed using [**Descriptive Statistics**](https://github.com/javadho/lattice-design-compression/blob/main/Descriptive%20Statistics.ipynb) to understand its structure and key characteristics.
+This included summarizing the data, checking for missing values, and generating summary statistics.
+Visualizations such as histograms, box plots, scatter plots, and correlation heatmaps were created to examine distributions, relationships, and potential outliers.
+Rank-Based Inverse Normal (RIN) transformation was used to normalize numerical variables.
+The scatter plots and correlation heatmaps revealed slight correlations between force and Z, and a strong link between force and thickness.
+The box plots indicated that the lattice type variable is mostly independent of other variables, though there may be a very low relationship between lattice type and thickness.